About Pezali

 The African Development Bank estimates that less than 10% of planned infrastructure projects in Africa reach financial close.
 The bottleneck is not capital — it is project structuring and deal preparation.

-Annual infrastructure financing gap
+Annual financing gap

 Not capital